progBorg/HTweb/README.md

 Browse to the root of the project (where the `composer.json` file lives).
 Download and install FuelPHP using `composer update --prefer-source`.

-Please note the `--prefer-source` option.
-The currently bundled version of FuelPHP 1.8.2 is not up-to-date with the version on Github, which contains some fixes to make it run on PHP 7.4.

 For production environments, you may consider appending the `--no-dev` option.

 ## Configuration